Pepperi-Addons/client-actions-docs/actions/open-uri.md

 The error message in case success is false.\
 The error can be:
 * NoAppFound - No application was found in the OS to open the URI.
+* InvalidURI - The URI is not valid.

 ### Request
 ```json